FeralFlows/wild-etal_2021_earthsfuture/README.md

   * Download projected climate data for 5 GCMs in [temporary Google Drive link](https://drive.google.com/drive/folders/1gLK1uAHsGRGolKg1Y0896QZzB9AD8OiE?usp=sharing).
 Move 5 downloaded data folders under the directory xanthos/example/input/climate/. **This is a temporary link from google drive and only people with permission will be able to download.
 We will replace the temporary link with DataHub DOI once it is created.*

 ***File Modification***\
-Check each file listed in Table 5 and modify every directory within those files to the directory that holds your data.
+Check each file listed in [Table 5](#table5) and modify every directory within those files to the directory that holds your data.
 For example, in configuration file 'pm_abcd_mrtm_future_impacts.ini' for xanthos model, change the directory of 'RootDir' to 'your-xanthos-location\example'.

+<a name="table5"></a>
 **Table 5:** Files to be modified for each model.

 | Model | Programming Language | Files to be Modified |